 Accent With Olive

-As interior designer Brady Tolbert's bedroom demonstrates, olive pairs especially well with cool mid-tone grays and warm whites.
-Here, Tolbert pairs an olive-hued velvet headboard (that he made himself) with a foggy gray quilt and white linens for a chic gray and white bedroom that's making us green with envy.
+As interior designer Ajai Guyot's bedroom for Emily Henderson Design demonstrates, olive pairs especially well with cool mid-tone grays and whites.
+Here, Guyot pairs an olive-hued wood panel lower half of the wall with delicate floral wallpaper for the upper part of the wall for a chic gray and white bedroom that's making us green with envy.